 Therefore, the targets used for the HDT calculations are drawn from the London Plan 2016.
 Policy 3.3, Table 3.1 of the London Plan identifies annual monitoring targets for London boroughs.
 Havering's annual target is 1,170 net new homes.
-As it is not required by the NPPF, the HDT does not consider matters linked to tenure (including affordable housing), dwelling mix and size.
+The HDT does not consider matters linked to tenure (including affordable housing), dwelling mix and size.